Come to a comfortable seat.

 And then thoughtfully lower your head down.

-Any position that works for you.
+Arms any position that works for you.

-So you might have goalpost arms or arms out in a T-shape.
+So you might have goal post arms or arms out in a T shape.

 And then straighten one leg and then the other.

-That should feel really good in your hips and legs.
+Should feel really good in your hips and legs.

 You can widen the legs a little bit.